-Form I-9 is a 2-page document that may seem simple, but if not completed appropriately, ICE may knock on your door.
+Form I-9 is a 2-page document that may seem simple, but is not so.
 The main objective of Form I-9 is to verify the employment eligibility of the individuals you hire.
 You must be aware that the employee completes Section-1 of the form, the employer completes Section-2, and verifies the supporting documents.
 It sounds simple, right?
 You may think what can go wrong with this?
 Actually, a lot.

 A lion’s share of the HR managers considers the Form I-9 as the most complex form and ensuring its compliance as the most challenging job.
 If not completed properly, this 2-page form can turn out to be a Pandora’s box of problems.
 Those organizations that fail to follow the norms receive NOIs from ICE.
 Every year those organizations that are non-compliant become liable to huge penalties.
 Sadly, many HRs are still confused about the process to follow in staying compliant.

 If you look at the previous year’s records, you can find that a whopping 6,456 Form I-9 inspections were conducted by Immigration & Customs Enforcement.
 ICE is getting more and more vigilant about the undocumented workers and is increasing the workplace investigations for I-9 compliance failure.